wajahatabbas27/IZ-Social-Media-Platform-Frontend/README.md

 - 1-connect github
 - 2-auto deploy enabling
-- 3-buildpack url for craete-react-app  :  https://github.com/mars/create-react-app-buildpack
+- 3-buildpack can be nodejs
 - 4-deploy